 “The Citi Double Cash Card is wonderful for earning cash back on general shopping,” said Caleb Reed, founder of the personal finance blog TheDollarBudget.

-This no annual fee cash-back credit card allows you to earn 5% cash back on certain purchases every quarter, and during the holiday season, you earn extra cash back at the retailers you likely shop at the most.
+This no annual fee cash-back credit card allows you to earn 5% cash back on certain purchases every quarter.
+This year, the quarterly bonus offer for October-December includes 5% cash back on up to $1,500 in purchases at Amazon.com.

 More From GOBankingRates